Some Facts You Should Know About the History of Oxycodone

 The late 1800s and early 1900s saw an effort to create a non-addictive opioid.
 Heroin, marketed by the Bayer corporation of Germany in the 1890s, was initially at the forefront of this project.
 However, it soon became abundantly clear that heroin was incredibly addictive.

-After heroin’s ban in America, two German scientists created Oxycodone as a non-addictive, semi-synthetic substitute for heroin, morphine, and opium.
-Here are some interesting oxycodone facts:
+After heroin’s ban in America, two German scientists created Oxycodone.
+It was touted as a non-addictive, semi-synthetic substitute for heroin, morphine, and opium.

 The history of Oxycodone goes like this: